 The HGARC is a major resource for researchers, biographers, historians, producers, and students.
 The collections vary in size and content and contain a variety of manuscripts, drafts, galleys, notes, notebooks, journals, diaries, scrapbooks, reviews, photographs, memorabilia, and personal and professional correspondence.

-As BU’s main humanities and social sciences library, Mugar Memorial Library provides resources for study, teaching, and research, and houses the African Studies and Music Libraries, the HGARC, the Martin Luther King Reading Room, the PAL Study Lounge, the Common@Mugar, and the Krasker Film/Video Services collection.
+As BU’s main humanities and social sciences library, Mugar Memorial Library provides resources for study, teaching, and research, and houses the Martin Luther King Reading Room, the PAL Study Lounge, and the Common@Mugar.